What is the EU doing?

 The EU protects women and children from gender-based and domestic violence through legislation and practical measures.

 The Council of Europe Convention on preventing and combating violence against women and domestic violence – the ‘Istanbul Convention’ – is the benchmark for international standards in this field.
-The EU signed the Convention in 2017, signalling the intention to become a party to this most advanced human rights agreement on protecting women from violence.
+The EU signed the Convention in 2017, signaling the intention to become a party to this most advanced human rights agreement on protecting women from violence.
 Concluding the EU’s accession is a key priority for the Commission.

 No specific legal instrument currently addresses violence against women and domestic violence at EU level.
 The topic is nevertheless covered by several directives and regulations in particular in the areas of judicial cooperation in criminal matters (especially as regards crime prevention and the rights of victims of crime), equality between women and men and asylum policy.